-Since the Company does not meet the criteria for the applicability of Section 135 ofthe Companies Act read with the Companies (Accounts) Rules 2015 this clause is notapplicable.
+Since the Company does not meet the criteria for the applicability of Section 135 ofthe Companies Act read with the Companies (Accounts) Rules 2015 the same is notapplicable.

-The Company confirms that it has paid the Annual Listing Fees for the financial year2017-18 to BSE Limited where the Companys Shares are listed.
+The Company confirms that it has paid the Annual Listing fees for the financial year2019-20 to BSE Limited where the Companys Shares are listed.